enTerbury/enTerbury.github.io/index.md

 replacement of human labour is not a danger, it is a blessing. deal with it.

+### calendar

+slow progression towards a metric calendar. length of day and year are set. then adapt SI.

 ### capital punishment

 the death penalty is the antiqued relict of our primeval desire for revenge.